acend/kubernetes-basics-training/content/en/docs/13_kubernetes/_index.md

 ## Task {{% param sectionnumber %}}.4: Scale your workload

-Since we have completed all the Labs before we should now be able to scale the Pods from our workload.
+Since we have completed all the Labs before, we should now be able to scale the Pods from our workload.
 We will see how the Web Console changes after refreshing the page.
 Let's do it!

-## Additional informations
+## Additional information

-This Lab is just a small demonstration of an working Web Console for Kubernetes.
-To get an idea of other Dashboards check the following links for more informations.
+This Lab is just a small demonstration of a working Web Console for Kubernetes.
+To get an idea of other Dashboards check the following links for more information.

 * [GitHub Repo (kubeview)](https://github.com/benc-uk/kubeview)
 * [Official Web Console](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/)